BDX-town/Akkoma/docs/docs/administration/CLI_tasks/database.md

 ## Pruning old activities

 Over time, transient `Delete` activities and `Tombstone` objects can accumulate in your database, inflating its size.
 This is not ideal.
-There is a periodic task to prune these transient objects, but on first run this may take a while on older instances to catch up to the current day.
+There is a periodic task to prune these transient objects, but on the first run this may take a while on older instances to catch up to the current day.

 === "OTP"